 The Police Department received its initial Law Enforcement Accreditation in 2003 and its third reaccreditation in July 2012.
 The Law Enforcement Accreditation team

 consist of Capt.
 Jarrard Copeland and Cpl.
-Patricia Sullivan, Law Enforcement Accreditation Manager.
+Kelley Colton, Law Enforcement Accreditation Manager.

 The Police Department's Communications Center received its initial Public Safety Communications Accreditation in 2007 and reaccredited in 2010.
 The Fort Smith Police

 911 Communications Unit was awarded reaccreditation on November 16, 2013.
 The Public Safety Communications Accreditation Team consists of Don Paul Bales and Samantha Wagner,

 It is with pride that the Accreditation Teams pursue continued accreditation in all three area - not only to ensure quality of service to the citizens of Fort Smith,